go-outside-labs/blockchain-science-py/magick-py/README.md

 ----

-#### Run an intro tutorial on how PIR should work (without encryption)
+#### run an intro tutorial on how PIR should work (without encryption)

-In this experiment, we get the first taste of how PIR works, but without encryption yet.
+in this experiment, we get the first taste of how PIR works, but without encryption yet.

-We define our server's database as a square vector of size `m x m` with each entry module `p`.
+we define our server's database as a square vector of size `m x m` with each entry module `p`.

-We query a value at a specific row `r` and col `c` in plaintext, by creating a query vector of size `m x `` that is filled with `0`, with the exception of the desired column index `c`.
+we query a value at a specific row `r` and col `c` in plaintext, by creating a query vector of size `m x `` that is filled with `0`, with the exception of the desired column index `c`.

-We then show that computing the **dot product** of the database vector to the query vector will give a result vector with all rows in the column index `c`, where you can retrieve the row `r`.
+we then show that computing the **dot product** of the database vector to the query vector will give a result vector with all rows in the column index `c`, where you can retrieve the row `r`.

 ```
 magick -t